What Does Retinol Do: Retinol For Skin & Acne + Side Effects

 "Retinol" refers to a compound derived from vitamin A, an essential micronutrient.
 (Vitamin A isn't naturally synthesized by the body, so it needs to be supplied.)
 It's available over-the-counter (OTC) at low strengths.
 Retinol falls under the umbrella term "retinoids," which includes all vitamin A derivatives—both OTC and prescription.
 But sometimes, "retinol" is used for vitamin A itself, or it's used interchangeably with "retinoid."

 If your head is already spinning, don't worry.
 The realm of retinoids and retinol can be pretty confusing.
 The bottom line: "Retinol" is a term for an OTC vitamin A compound, and it may very well be your skin's new best friend.

 What are the various retinol types?

-The retinol family includes both natural and synthetic derivatives.
+The retinol family includes both natural and synthetic derivatives1.
 Natural forms include compounds like retinaldehyde, retinyl esters, and retinoic acid.
 These natural derivatives are created when retinol goes through oxidation, a reaction that changes its electrons.
 Most notably, retinol is a precursor to retinoic acid, which means it converts to retinoic acid when applied topically.